raffertyuy/RazTerraform/README.md

 This repo is inspired by the [Azure Terraform Quickstart Templates](https://aka.ms/terraformquickstart).

 Intent is to create various templates as I work on different projects.
+Unless otherwise specified, the templates default to the lowest pricing tiers available.

 ## Folder Naming Standard